RuixLi/dsMap/README.md

 # dsMap: direction/orientation selectivity mapping

-this package includes MATLAB functions to analysis direction/orientation selectivity from wide-field and two-photon calcium imaging data, recorded in classic experiments during which stimuli with specific directions/orientations were presented to the aniaml.
+This package includes MATLAB functions to analysis direction/orientation selectivity from wide-field and two-photon calcium imaging data, recorded in classic experiments during which stimuli with specific directions/orientations were presented to the aniaml.

 David Hubel and Torsten Wiesel shared the 1981 Nobel Prize in Physiology or Medicine by finding neurons in the primary visual cortex of mammals have orientation/direction selectivity.

 ## How to use

-1. Add the folder and subfolder to MATLAB path
+1. Add the folder to MATLAB path
-2. Run function `getOriMap` to obtain pixel-wise HSV pseudocolor maps
-3. Run function `getOriStat` to obtain tuning statistics of each neuron
-4. Results will be store in a new folder beside the configuration file
+2. Check the scripts for examples

 ## Experiment protocol